State of the Park Assessment 2018

 Overview of indicators

-Based on monitoring data for a national suite of indicators, state of the park assessments are used to communicate the overall condition of key aspects of the park.
-These assessments are undertaken every 10 years to support identifying key issues for the next park management plan.
+Based on monitoring data for a national suite of indicators, “State of the Park” assessments are used to communicate the overall condition of key aspects of the park.
+These assessments are undertaken every ten years to support identifying key management issues for the next park management plan.